 Many of the techniques I use on my son’s closet are the same as what I use on our Master closet.
 You can find Master Closet Organization tips here.

-I installed a hook on the inside of B’s door for his robe.
+First, install a hook on the inside of the closet door for robes.
 Make sure it’s low enough for your child to reach.

 The center of the closet has button up shirts, long sleeves, sport shirts and jackets.